Taking for Granted

 I had no idea how serious it was, so by the time I got to a hand specialist he explained to me that if I do not have an operation in the next few days, the bones in my hand will fuse with my wrist, and I will never regain the use of my hand again.
 (This took three weeks, four doctors and a lot of convincing from my family to get to this point…)

 Needless to say, he scared me into oblivion, and despite my debilitating fear of doctors, I was operated two days later.
 It was a gruelling operation and took the greatest deal of the day to complete.
 I am very squeamish, so I am not going to go into detail here, but for the brave ones, you can Google :”scapho-lunate dissociation, tendon harvest , tendon synophectomy, arthrotomy and reconstruction” procedures.
-My entire hand had to be rebuild, sinew was harvested and they drilled holes through the bones to connect them with the new ligaments. (this is the short non-medical version).
+My entire hand had to be rebuild, sinew was harvested, holes were drilled and tissues were connected (this is the short non-medical version).

 After rebuilding my hand, it still took a year before I regained the full use of it again.
 Every muscle had to learn how to function again and it took a lot of tears, frustration, months of physio therapy, excruciating pain and determination, until I was able to clutch an object again.

 But as always, we only realize what we have after we (almost) lose it.
-During the recovery time I realised that I have a gift that I am not using, and the fear of never being able to use my hand again, made me even more determined to take up art after my recovery.
+After 30 years in construction, I finally had to face the fact that a change in my life is necessary.
+During the recovery period I realised that I have a gift that I am not using, and the fear of never being able to use my hand again, made me even more determined to take up art after my recovery.

 Not only was I left handed now, but also only one handed, which had serious challenges in itself!
 I started drawing with my left hand, and quickly realized that I was ambidextrous, although I think anyone could learn to do it, since we use the same brain, just a different tool.
 Imagine the people who had to learn to draw with their mouths or feet!
 There is always sooooo much to be thankful for.

-I am so grateful that I have fully recovered, was able to start my art career, and I am consciously trying to never take anything for granted.
+I am so grateful that I have fully recovered and was able to pursue my art career.
+I am now a professional artist since 2019, and my career has taken me to amazing places, helped me grow and meet incredible people.
+I am consciously trying to never take anything for granted ever again.

 #takingforgranted